peihsuanlin5566/oco2_visual_2.0/README.md

 $ cd oco2_visual
 $ mkdir fig
 ```
-5. create `snowflack_config.json` which contains the infromation for connecting to the databaase:
+5. create `snowflack_config.json` which contains the information for connecting to the databaase:
 ```
 $ cat snowflack_config.json
 {